 How to Sell Your Home

 Exceed a buyer’s expectations from the beginning.
 Change your furnace filter.
-Replace burnt out light bulbs.
+Replace burned-out light bulbs.
 Make sure hand and guardrails are securely mounted to prevent falls.
 Trim bushes and rake up leaves.
 Cut out dead foliage.
 All of these things will help reinforce the value of your home.

-Interview more the one real estate agent.
+Interview more than one real estate agent.
 Consider the cost of services, length of contract and services offered to help you sell your home.
 Check references and associations if possible.
-Remember, if the deal sounds too good to be true, it probably is.
+Remember, if the deal sounds too good to be true, then it probably is.

 Home inspections aren’t just for buyers.
-A pre-listing inspection gives the seller nuts and bolts details about the condition and functionality of hundreds of components within your home.
-The written report is a manual for you to use in completing inexpensive maintenance repairs and evidence of the efforts you’ve made to keep your home well-maintained to help build buyer confidence and trust.
+A prelisting inspection gives sellers the nuts and bolts details about the condition and functionality of hundreds of components within the home.
+The written report is a manual to use in completing inexpensive maintenance repairs and evidence of the efforts you’ve made to keep your home well-maintained to help build buyer confidence and trust.
 This can be the edge your home needs to sell quickly.

 Our sense of smell is directly related to the emotions we feel.
-That’s why the scent of fresh baked cookies can make a house feel like a home.
+That’s why the scent of fresh-baked cookies can make a house feel like a home.
 To save some time and money, you might try freezing a batch of your favorite drop cookies.
 Make the batter and drop cookies on a cookie sheet as usual and freeze solid.
-Once the dough is frozen, transfer the cookie dough to freezer safe containers.
-Thaw for about 25-35 minutes and bake on parchment-lined baking sheets right before potential buyers arrive.
+Once the dough is frozen, transfer the cookie dough to freezer-safe containers.
+Thaw for about 25 to 35 minutes and bake on parchment-lined baking sheets right before potential buyers arrive.
 Throw the parchment away to prevent a mess on your pans or in the sink.

 Fresh paint is a fast easy way to update your home at any time.
 Consider toning down bright colors with neutrals and touching up trim and garage doors.